CarlSmoky/CarlSmoky/README.md

 ### Hello World!

 #### I am a Full Stack Developer.
-I am passionate about bridging technology and people - and making life easier.
+I am passionate about bridging technology and people - and sloving issues and making life easier.

 ```javascript